15.32° few clouds

 - The vast majority of pupils leave Woodlane with at least one formally recognised Design and Technology qualification.
 Many pupils meet mainstream entry requirements at post-16 where they study a range of different qualifications and subjects following high achievement in Design and Technology at Woodlane.
 Pupils who move on to post-16 provision are often able to join a mainstream environment following successful completion of the GCSE or WJEC Preparation for Working Life Design and Technology qualifications.

-- Food Design and Technology curriculum is embedded into subjects such as Science and Maths through the learning of ratios, proportions, statistics, rates of changes and nutrition and digestion.
+- Food Design and Technology curriculum is embedded into subjects such as Science, PE and Maths through the learning of ratios, proportions, statistics, rates of changes and nutrition and digestion.

 - Pupils are well-prepared for the next stage of their education.